-During the year, the Group introduced changes to selected elements of estimating expected losses, including determination of behavioral maturity for revolving credit exposures and taking into account the pre-payment ratio.
-The total impact of the introduced changes on the level of expected loss amounted to PLN -8.5 million (reduction allowances for expected losses).
+During the year, the Bank introduced changes to selected elements of estimating expected losses, including determination of behavioral maturity for revolving credit exposures and taking into account the pre-payment ratio.
+The total impact of the introduced changes on the level of expected loss amounted to PLN -8.5 million (reduction of allowances expected losses).